cuinjune/Ofelia/README.md

 ## Building the external

-#### macOS
-* Open `OF/addons/ofxOfelia/macOSExternal/ofelia.xcodeproj` with Xcode and build the project.
+* (macOS) Open `OF/addons/ofxOfelia/macOSExternal/ofelia.xcodeproj` with Xcode and build the project.

-#### Linux / Raspberry Pi
+* (Windows) Open `OF/addons/ofxOfelia/WindowsExternal/ofelia.vcxproj` with Visual Studio and build the solution.
-* Open the Terminal and run the following command to build the project.
+* (Linux / Raspberry Pi) Open the Terminal and run the following command to build the project.
   <pre>cd OF/addons/ofxOfelia/(targetOS)
   make

-#### Windows
-* Open `OF/addons/ofxOfelia/WindowsExternal/ofelia.vcxproj` with Visual Studio and build the solution.

 Copy the binaries from `OF/addons/ofxOfelia/(targetOS)/bin` into the Pd externals directory.

 ## Creating your own standalone project